 - Surrey Coalition of Disabled People website

-Surrey Independent Living Council (SILC)
+Surrey Independent Living Charity (SILC)

-Surrey Independent Living Council is a voluntary organisation led and run by disabled people.
+Surrey Independent Living Charity is a voluntary organisation led and run by disabled people.
 They offer a range of services to help you live independently, whether you receive support from the council, NHS or fund your own care.

 Their Independent Living Advisers (ILAs) are available to provide information, advice and help with using direct payments to promote independent living, such as understanding how direct payments work; deciding whether a direct payment is suitable for you; and recruiting and employing a personal assistant to provide your care at home.
 ILAs can assist in recruiting and employing personal assistants (PAs).